monikamunusamy/VisionMate-Project/README.md

 4. **Camera Features**:
    - Uses Camera2 API for capturing and processing live video streams.
-   - Supports both internal and external camera activities.
+   - **External Camera Integration**: The Flask backend is specifically used to handle external camera functionalities.

 5. **Interaction with Flask Backend**:
-   - The VisionMate Android app communicates with the Flask backend app for real-time data processing, including object and hand detection.
+   - The VisionMate Android app communicates with the Flask backend app for external camera processing and object detection.
    - The backend provides endpoints for video streaming, object detection, and activating a tactile bracelet for guidance.

 ---